-Servlet 3.0 introduces the ability for asynchronous processing of requests so that the thread may return to the container and perform other tasks.
+The asynchronous processing of requests is introduced to allow the thread may return to the container and perform other tasks.
 When asynchronous processing begins on the request, another thread or callback may either generate the response and call complete or dispatch the request so that it may run in the context of the container using the AsyncContext.dispatch method.
 A typical sequence of events for asynchronous processing is: